raspberrypilearning/cd-beginner-html-css-sushi/en/step_9.md

 ---
 title: Links to other websites
 ---
-Trinket has trouble with some links.
-You can try URLs for other websites than Wikipedia if you like, but the link may not work in your trinket.
-However, it will work when you download your project and try it out in a browser later.
+Trinket has trouble with some web addresses.
+You can try URLs of websites other than Wikipedia if you like, but they may not work in your trinket.
+However, they will work when you download your project and try it out in a browser later.

 --- /collapse ---